samwells9/samwells9.github.io/_pages/blog.md

 </div>

 <p>
-  Now, make sure your repository has a .gitignore file and add the txt file to it.
+  Next, make sure your repository has a .gitignore file and add the txt file to it.
 </p>

 <div style="text-align:center; margin: 20px;">